ga-wdi-boston/js-basics-1-assessment/diagnostic.md

 After this code executes, what is the value of c?
 Please identify the operators in the last line of this program `c = c + d;` and explain what they do.

+The value of c I believe should be 7 when the expression results.
+The operators in this are the addition sign and the assignment sign.
+The addition sign combines two primitives, and the assignment sign assigns value to a variable.

 ## Question 3